 Adjusting the Body Clock

 Your child might be on a predictable schedule with naps and bedtime and all of a sudden you are left wondering what to do, if anything, to prepare for the change.
-There’s no doubt that if you did nothing, it would take quite a few days for your child’s body clock to adjust (just as it does for us adults), in which case your child could become overtired, grumpy and wake more often overnight.
-It might take a few days to get your child back into their usual routine, which is not impossible, but the stress can be avoidable.
+There’s no doubt that if you did nothing, it might take a few days for your child’s body clock to adjust (just as it does for us adults), in which case your child could become overtired, grumpy or wake more often overnight.
+Some children naturally adapt to the change on the day, without fuss.
+Others do well on a more structured, gradual plan for the change.

 What to Do

-5 Helpful Tips
+5 Top Tips

-1. The darker the room, the better
+1. The darker the room, the better your child will sleep.